Hanro Liebenberg

-Hanro Liebenberg (born 10 October 1995) is a South African rugby union player for in England's Premiership Rugby.
-He previously played for the in Super Rugby, the in the Currie Cup and the in the Rugby Challenge.
+Hanro Liebenberg (born 10 October 1995) is a South African rugby union player for in the URC.
+Between 2019 and 2026 he played 152 times for Leicester Tigers in England's Premiership Rugby, including captaining the side for a season.
+Previously played for the in Super Rugby, the in the Currie Cup and the in the Rugby Challenge.
 His regular playing position is number eight and flanker.

 Liebenberg was a Premiership Rugby champion in 2022, scoring the first try in the final.

 Career

 Youth

 Liebenberg was twice selected to represent Boland at the annual Under-18 Craven Week tournaments; in 2012, he played for them at the tournament held in Port Elizabeth and he once again played in 2013, captaining the side and scoring two tries in their match against the hosts in Polokwane.